Tandem Computers: NonStop I

 The first system was the Tandem/16 or T/16, later re-branded NonStop I. The machine consisted of between two and 16 CPUs, organized as a fault-tolerant computer cluster packaged in a single rack.
 Each CPU had its own private, unshared memory, its own I/O processor, its own private I/O bus to connect to I/O controllers, and dual connections to all the other CPUs over a custom inter-CPU backplane bus called Dynabus.
 Each disk controller or network controller was duplicated and had dual connections to both CPUs and devices.
 Each disk was mirrored, with separate connections to two independent disk controllers.
 If a disk failed, its data was still available from its mirrored copy.
-If a CPU or controller or bus failed, the disk was still reachable through alternative CPU, controller, and/or bus.
+If a CPU, controller or bus failed, the disk was still reachable through alternative CPU, controller, and/or bus.
 Each disk or network controller was connected to two independent CPUs.
-Power supplies were each wired to only one side of some pair of CPUs, controllers, or buses, so that the system would keep running well without loss of connections if one power supply failed.
-The careful complex arrangement of parts and connections in customers' larger configurations were documented in a Mackie diagram, named after lead salesman David Mackie who invented the notation.
+Power supplies were each wired to only one side of a pair of CPUs, controllers, or buses, so that the system would keep running without loss of connections if one power supply failed.
+The careful complex arrangement of parts and connections in customers' larger configurations were documented in a Mackie diagram, named after lead salesman David Mackie, who invented the notation.
 None of these duplicated parts were wasted "hot spares"; everything added to system throughput during normal operations.

 Besides recovering well from failed parts, the T/16 was also designed to detect as many kinds of intermittent failures as possible, as soon as possible.
 This prompt detection is called "fail fast".
 The point was to find and isolate corrupted data before it was permanently written into databases and other disk files.
-In the T/16, error detection was by added custom circuits that added little cost to the total design; no major parts were duplicated just to get error detection.
+In the T/16, error detection was by added custom circuits that added little cost to the total design; no major parts were duplicated to get error detection.